iremacildi/iremacildi/README.md

 :seedling: I'm currently working on A Solid-Based Social Semantic Web Application.

-:dizzy: I'm using C# at work but learning Python at nights.
+:dizzy: I'm using C# at work but learning Python at night.

 :hearts: I'm a mother of two :dog:s and a :cat:.